Why I Am a Vegetarian

-Why I Am a Vegetarian is an 1895 pamphlet based on an address delivered by J. Howard Moore before the Chicago Vegetarian Society.
-It was reprinted several times by the society and other publishers.
+Why I Am a Vegetarian is an 1895 pamphlet by American zoologist and philosopher J. Howard Moore.
+Originating in a lecture to the Chicago Vegetarian Society, it sets out ethical, scientific, and humanitarian reasons for a vegetarian diet.
+Moore presents vegetarianism as an application of the Golden Rule and as consistent with evolutionary theory, and he critiques anthropocentrism.
+The work was issued by the Purdy Publishing Company and reissued in several formats and editions in the late 1890s, with extracts printed in contemporary periodicals.

+Contemporary response included favorable notices in vegetarian and health-reform publications and a mixed review in the Journal of the American Medical Association; it also prompted a published rebuttal by Laurence Gronlund, to which Moore replied.

 Background

-John Howard Moore, born in Missouri in 1862, was an American writer, zoologist, and science teacher, and a prominent member in the Chicago Vegetarian Society.
+J. Howard Moore (1862–1916) was an American zoologist and philosopher, and a prominent member in the Chicago Vegetarian Society.

 Around 1886, Moore became a vegetarian for ethical reasons.
 He advocated for the ethical treatment of animals and authored several books, essays and pamphlets on the subject, as well as on the subjects of vegetarianism, evolutionary history, and humanitarianism.

 Carrica Le Favre, a well-known health lecturer, dress reformer, child-rearing expert, and physical culture advocate, founded the Chicago Vegetarian Society around 1890, which Moore joined shortly thereafter, while in attendance of Chicago University.
 Moore earned a baccalaureate degree from Chicago University in zoology.
 While at the university, Moore was one of the founders of the Vegetarian Eating Club, which he eventually became the lead and front of.

-Moore later wrote several well-regarded books, such as the 1906 work The Universal Kinship, the 1907 work The New Ethics, and the 1916 work Savage Survivals, among many other publications.
+Moore later wrote several well-regarded books, including Better-World Philosophy (1899), The Universal Kinship (1906), The New Ethics (1907), and Savage Survivals (1916), among many other publications.

 Addresses

 Moore wrote the paper "Why I Am a Vegetarian" around the early part of 1895, which was primarily on the benefits of living on a vegetable diet, along with his opinions on the advances in the animal rights advocacy movement.
 He delivered an address with this paper, before the Chicago Vegetarian Society at the newly constructed Great Northern Hotel, on the northeast corner of Dearborn Street and Jackson Boulevard in Chicago, on March 3, 1895.
 Moore was persuaded to publish the paper, and it was printed shortly afterwards.
 The Chicago Vegetarian Society published the pamphlet Why I Am a Vegetarian, based on his speech, later that year.
 The preface is dated May 3, 1895.
-This publication was the first of Moore's.

 Another address, after the printing of the pamphlet, was delivered by Moore around June 1896, at the Philosophic Club, in Englewood, Chicago.
 The lecture was reported, in the monthly Food, Home and Garden newsletter, as being well received by those in attendance, with a discussion that followed afterwards.
 On the reading, Dr. Viola H. Ludden wrote that "the paper was broad and most excellent; full of scientific suggestion and humane thought."

 Moore continued to give addresses on the subject of vegetarianism and animal rights with the Chicago Vegetarian Society for the following two decades, until his death in 1916.